PhilipOSull/Project-Two/README.md

 ## Cloning

-- Clone this project following the steps:
+- Clone a project following the steps:

 1. Open GitHub.
 2. Click on the project to be cloned.